Real96/FRLGSwitchSeedFarmer/README.md

 Name of CSV file in which raw results will be stored.
 It will be saved in the same folder of the script/executable.

 ### PROCESSED_FILE_NAME
 Name of CSV file in which processed results will be stored.
 Processed results compress duplicate seed entries and provides a time estimate.
-Unit of time is 1/REAPEAT_TIMES GBA frames.
 It will be saved in the same folder of the script/executable.

 ### PROCESSED_TIME_UNIT
 Fraction of a GBA frame you want time estimates rounded to.
 A value of 2 would be rounding to the nearest half-frame.